GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 ## The Wake Lock API

 I also want to include the [Wake Lock API](https://web.dev/wakelock/).
-Sometimes you just need to stare long enough at the screen until the inspiration kisses you.
+Sometimes you just need to stare long enough at the screen until inspiration kisses you.
 The worst that can happen then is for the screen to turn off.
 The Wake Lock API can prevent this from happening.

-In a first step I obtain a wake lock with the `navigator.wakelock.request method()`.
+The first step is to obtain a wake lock with the `navigator.wakelock.request method()`.
 I pass it the string `'screen'` to obtain a screen wake lock.
 I then add an event listener to be informed when the wake lock is released.
 This can happen, for example, when the tab visibility changes.